vvo/docs/source/includes/_auth.md

 ## Custom headers

+The format is very simple:

 ```
 ## A path:
 /templates/*
   # Headers for that path:
   Cache-Control: max-age=3000
 ```
-The format is very simple -->

 Paths can contain `*` or `:placeholders`.
 A `:placeholder` matches anything except `/` while a `*` matches anything.

-> example of settings for `X-Frame-Options` and `X-XSS-Protection` headers:
+Here's an example of settings the `X-Frame-Options` and `X-XSS-Protection` headers for all pages on your site:

 ```
 /*